rayattack/pidentity/README.md

 It is also important to note that all **contract** object method calls are order agnostic, this means you called have also called the `.to('/customers/:id')` method before the `.on('deletes')` method and still get the same output.

-This means the code snippet in snippet *1b* above is equivalent to code in snippet *1c* below.
+This means the code snippet in snippet above is equivalent to code in snippet below.

+##### Code Snippet: 1c
 ```py
 ...  # contract.to('/customers/:id').on('deletes', 'posts')
 ```
-`Code Snippet: 1c`

 ### Contract Rules &amp; Conditions
 Great, now we know how to build a contract and tell it what actions and content `.to('a-unique-id-for-content')` it identifies.
 But a contract is useless if we have no way of specifying the